Post: 12 HR Data Security Strategies to Prevent Breaches in 2026

 - Include encryption requirements as contractual obligations in all HR vendor agreements — not just a preference in the RFP.

-Verdict: Encryption is necessary but not sufficient.
+Bottom line: Encryption is necessary but not sufficient.
 It protects data from interception; it does nothing to stop an authorized insider from misusing it.
 Layer encryption with access controls and monitoring.

 5. Build and Enforce a Data Minimization Policy